 IBPS Clerk old papers will increase your practice level.
 Before participating in the examination, applicants must have full knowledge of IBPS Clerk Syllabus and exam pattern.
 Hence, it is an elementary thing that should be done by the applicants.
 Apart from all practice and difficulty level, IBPS Clerk Previous year papers will help you to increase your time management ability because each IBPS exam has a time limit to solve papers.
 Thus, time management ability plays an essential role in the competitive examination.

 We advised candidates to download IBPS Clerk Previous year question papers PDF to practice more and more.
-Below, we have given the IBPS Clerk 2015 and 2016 exam papers in PDF format, candidates should download the given PDF.
-Download IBPS Clerk Previous Year Question Papers PDF.
+Below, we have given the IBPS Clerk 2015 and 2016 exam papers in PDF format, candidates can download from the given link below.

-To get success in the banking examination, candidates suggested the learn with old papers is the smarter way.
+To get success in the banking examination, candidates are suggested to learn the old papers and that is the smarter way.
 Here we have provided IBPS Clerk last year papers, which are uploaded by the higher authorities of Institute of Banking Personnel Selection (IBPS) so read it carefully before participating in the examination.

 Directions (1-5): In each of the following sentences, an idiomatic expression or a proverb is highlighted.
 Select the alternative which best describes its use in the sentence.